laminseima/laminseima.github.io/porch.md

 The writing which about an attempt to be present in the reality that exists and be aware of things that happen in it.
-An attempt to walk down the corridor of the "course" and see everything through a frame of viewpoint.
+An attempt to walk down the "course" and see everything through a frame of viewpoint.
 All of this is done to find reference patterns of thought.